Karrets/simple-platformer/README.md

 # simple-platformer
 A "simple" platformer in python

-Made with pygame and shapely
+Made with pygame and thats it!